duc-ng/DeepSDF_and_PointCleanNet/README.md

 # DeepSDF and PointCleanNet

 This project constitutes Coursework 3 within the curriculum of COMP0119 - Acquisition and Processing of 3D Geometry.
-We have developed the simple version of [DeepSDF](https://arxiv.org/abs/1901.05103) that is trained on single shapes and have further expanded upon this by integrating [PointCleanNet](https://geometry.cs.ucl.ac.uk/projects/2019/pointcleannet/) into our methodology for mesh reconstruction.
+We have reconstructed the network presented in [DeepSDF](https://arxiv.org/abs/1901.05103), and have trained it on 5 meshes belonging to the 'bunny' class.
+We have further expanded upon this by integrating [PointCleanNet](https://geometry.cs.ucl.ac.uk/projects/2019/pointcleannet/) into our methodology for mesh reconstruction.
 Comprehensive details can be found in the submitted reports.

 ## Installation